 How did you go about finding your job?
 What techniques, websites, contacts, networks did you utilise to get your job?

 I was very proactive in finding my first job.
 I understood the competitiveness of graduate roles in Melbourne and got my applications in early.
 Before I even sat my final exams, I had written my resume and prepared myself to apply for jobs in the week following my final exam.
 I chose to spend an extra week applying for jobs rather than beginning my post-Masters celebrations.
 I utilised the University of Melbourne careers service and website to assist me to write top quality applications.
 I asked people to proofread, which while time-consuming, is crucial step in a professional application.
 I searched for jobs on generic employment websites but also on the HR websites specific to the organisation.
 For example, Department of Education and Training jobs are usually only advertised on their own HR job search website.
 The exhaustion of writing job applications immediately after my final exam paid off as I secured a position out of those applications in early October.
+I found my Scope position through the Seek website.
+I chatted with a colleague who had been working as a key worker to determine whether it was the kind of position I would like to try.

 What do you like most about working at your organisation?